 The IT Resume is a very different document than any other type of resume out there.

-But—in addition to the technical leadership team who will be reviewing your IT Resume, there are also the non-technical stakeholders involved in the hiring process—including HR.
+But—in addition to the technical leadership team who will be reviewing your IT resume, there are also the non-technical stakeholders involved in the hiring process—including HR.
 Those members of the hiring team may not have a deep knowledge of technologies, languages, or tools—and are more concerned about your culture fit than about the nuts and bolts of your technical toolbox.
-But even more importantly, HR professional may be put off by an IT Resume that's too dense, too tech heavy, or just too hard to read.
+But even more importantly, HR professionals may be put off by an IT resume that's too dense, too tech-heavy, or just too hard to read.

 But I don't stop there.
 My packages also including coaching to ensure that you ace the first interview, and the second and third—to give you all the support you need to get that next great opportunity.